-By publishing open access or making a version of your published work available open access, you are providing free, unrestricted online access to scholarly materials that a number of people - including professional practitioners, industry workers and people in institutions and countries that are unable to afford subscriptions - would not otherwise have.
+By publishing open access or making a version of your published work available open access, you are providing free, unrestricted online access to scholarly materials that a number of people - including professional practitioners, industry workers and people in institutions and countries who are unable to afford subscriptions - would not otherwise have.

 There are many avenues for publishing open access, and a good resource is the Directory of Open Access Journals (DOAJ), which lists the journals and publishers that facilitate this type of publishing.

 The Guide to OA monograph publishing is a useful resource for those looking for information about open access monograph publishing.